 Who we are

-The management team of RFSC is composed of the French Ministry of Housing and Sustainable Homes, The Council of European Municipalities and Regions, the CEREMA, a public body in support of national and local authorities in the field of sustainable development, and the French network of planning agencies (FNAU).
+The management team of RFSC is composed of the French Ministry in charge of housing and urban development, The Council of European Municipalities and Regions, and the CEREMA, a public body in support of national and local authorities in the field of sustainable development.

 The Council of European Municipalities and Regions (CEMR) is the oldest and broadest European association of local and regional government.
 It is the only organisation that brings together the national associations of local and regional authorities from 41 European countries and represents, through them, all levels of territories – local, intermediate and regional.

 Since its creation in 1951, CEMR promotes the construction of a united, peaceful and democratic Europe founded on local self-government, respect for the principle of subsidiarity and the participation of citizens.
 Work is organised around two main pillars:

 1. Influencing European policy and legislation in all areas having an impact on municipalities and regions.

 2. Providing a forum for debate between local and regional authorities via their national representative associations.